alexch/codelikethis/public/lessons/javascript/variables.md

 color + fruit      // 'blackberry'
 ```

-*Reaassignment* only changes the name of an object.
+*Reassignment* only changes the name of an object.
 It does *not* change the data inside the object.

 This is analogous to removing a label from one box and placing it on a different box.